Jacinto2727/Power-BI-Honda-sales-ReportProject/README.md

 Honda Motors Performance Report (FY 2023 - October 2024)
 Overview:
-This report provides detailed insights into the production, sales, and export performance of Honda Motors during the financial year 2023 and up to October 2024 and an overview of sales and Productions in previous Five yeard 2028-22.
+This report provides detailed insights into the production, sales, and export performance of Honda Motors during the financial year 2023 and up to October 2024 and an overview of sales and Productions in previous Five years 2018-22.

 About Honda
 Honda Motor Co., Ltd. was founded in October 1946 by Soichiro Honda and has since become a global leader in the automotive and motorcycle industries.
 Below are key highlights of Honda's achievements and business areas: